OpenNebula/docs/source/management_and_operations/capacity_planning/scheduling.rst

 The OpenNebula scheduler uses a *Matchmaking* algorithm to allocate VMs to Hosts.
 A *matchmaking* request consists of two parts:

   - **Requirements**, the target resource needs to fulfill these to be considered to allocate the VM.
-Resources that does not fulfill are filtered out.
+Resources that does not fulfill the requirements are filtered out.
   - **Rank**, or preferences, a function that ranks the suitable resources to sort them.
 Resources with a higher rank are used first.

 OpenNebula uses this algorithm to schedule all resources types: